 CIR represented filmmaker and journalist James O’Keefe, who was sued in three different states for recording conversations with ACORN officials.
-O’Keefe worked to fill in a major gap in journalistic coverage as he exposed unsavory practices that were being largely ignored by traditional media outlets.
-The suits against him were brought under state laws that make it illegal to record a conversation without the consent of the other party.
+O’Keefe worked to fill in a major gap in journalistic coverage as he exposed unsavory practices that traditional media outlets were largely ignoring .
+Several plaintiffs filed suits against him under state laws that make it illegal to record a conversation without the consent of the other party.
 CIR successfully defended O’Keefe in each of the suits and argued that the laws violated his First Amendment rights.

 Speech on a Matter of Public Concern

 ACORN was at the center of several controversies throughout the 2008 election season (See McCain ad).
 ACORN workers were convicted of voter registration fraud in four states, and investigations were conducted by five additional states and the FBI.

 Despite being the center of such widespread controversy and the source of multiple instances of voter registration fraud, ACORN received over $50 million in funding from the federal government and millions more from various state governments.
 Even in light of the ongoing controversy, the federal government showed little interest in reviewing ACORN’s suitability for federal funds.

 Against the backdrop of this government inaction, James O’Keefe decided to do his own investigating in order to shed light on exactly what kinds of organizations were receiving taxpayer dollars.

 O’Keefe and his partner, Hannah Giles, visited seven ACORN offices around the country and secretly recorded their conversations with ACORN officials.
 In the videos, O’Keefe and Giles appeared to seek advice on how to get away with tax and loan fraud, how to covertly operate prostitution rings, and even how to smuggle underage girls from Mexico across the border for use as prostitutes.
 In many of the videos, the ACORN counselors proved more than willing to share advice on how to circumvent the law.